brettcodling/KubeEase/README.md

 - **View Logs** - Click the logs icon to stream container logs in real-time
 - **Port Forward** - Click the forward icon next to any container port to forward it to localhost

+### File Transfer

+#### Upload Files
+1. Open a terminal session to a container
+2. Navigate to the target directory (e.g., `cd /var/www`)
+3. Click the **upload button** in the terminal toolbar
+4. Select a file from your local system
+5. File uploads to the current directory automatically

+#### Download Files
+1. Open a terminal session to a container
+2. Navigate to the directory containing files you want
+3. Click the **download button** in the terminal toolbar
+4. Select one or more files/directories from the visual file picker
+5. Choose a local directory to save files
+6. Review overwrite warnings if files already exist
+7. Files download with progress tracking

 ### Managing Sessions

 - **Minimize** - Click the minimize button on any terminal or log session to dock it at the bottom
 - **Restore** - Click a minimized session to bring it back to full view
 - **Close** - Sessions automatically close if the pod is deleted
+- **Input Protection** - Terminal blocks input until fully initialized (prevents typing errors)

 ### Port Forwarding